phpstan/extension-installer/README.md

 ## Instructions for extension developers

-Extension's composer package [type](https://getcomposer.org/doc/04-schema.md#type) has to be set to `phpstan-extension` for this plugin to be able to recognize it.
+It's best (but optional) to set the extension's composer package [type](https://getcomposer.org/doc/04-schema.md#type) to `phpstan-extension` for this plugin to be able to recognize it and to be [discoverable on Packagist](https://packagist.org/explore/?type=phpstan-extension).

 Only one feature is supported right now: PHPStan is able to automatically include the extension's config files, without you having to mention them in your `phpstan.neon`'s `includes` section.